Chart Color Schemes

 Windsor has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 38 projects likely impacting the area.
-Key projects include Essex Street Public Housing Redevelopment, Prahran Market Restoration, Chapel Street Precinct Improvement Plan, and Prahran Town Hall Cultural Hub.
-The following list details those most relevant.
+AreaSearch has identified 38 projects likely impacting the region.
+Notable initiatives include Essex Street Public Housing Redevelopment, Prahran Market Restoration, Chapel Street Precinct Improvement Plan, and Prahran Town Hall Cultural Hub.
+The following list details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.